alkem-io/client-web/docs/code-guidelines.md

 - `src/domain` contains components and utilities that are connected with the App domain.
 Their path and filename should denote to which part of the app domain they belong:
   - `src/domain/challenge/ChallengeDashboardPage.tsx`
   - `src/domain/collaboration/callout/calloutView/CalloutView.tsx`
-- `src/platform` contains the code that doesn't directly belong to the business domain but is specific to the app, like `PlatformFooter` or `TopLevelDesktopLayout` component:
+- `src/main` contains the code that doesn't directly belong to the business domain but is specific to the app, like `PlatformFooter` or `TopLevelDesktopLayout` component:
-  - `src/platform/routes/RedirectToLanding.tsx`
+  - `src/main/routing/RedirectToLanding.tsx`
-  - `src/platform/ui/platformFooter/PlatformFooter.tsx`
+  - `src/main/ui/platformFooter/PlatformFooter.tsx`

-> :warning: Please keep in mind the difference between `src/platform` and `src/domain/platform`.
-The latter is for placing
-> the code related to entities that belong to the Platform domain of Alkemio.

-> :warning: All code built for Admin side should go under `src/platform/admin`.
+> :warning: Top-level admin pages such as `/admin/spaces` should go under `src/main/admin`.

 ### Entity names

 As some similar entities of the App domain can reuse common components (but still specific to the union of those entities), instead of choosing locations such as `common` or `shared`, please pick a common term for those entities.
 For example, Space, Challenge and Opportunity are referred to using the common term Journey.
 Components that are reused for all 3 of those should be placed under `domain/journey`.

 ### Filename case

-Files and folders are named using *camelCase* or *PascalCase*.
+Files and folders are named using _camelCase_ or _PascalCase_.
-Folder names are always *camelCase*.
+Folder names are always _camelCase_.

 A file usually inherits the name of its main exported constant.
 If the constant is a React component named `ComponentName`, one can expect the file to be named `ComponentName.tsx`.